 The company has also set itself the objective of making its purchasing more transparent, more traceable and more accessible and in this connection, adopting the Code of Ethics for suppliers which was approved by the Managing Director last year.
 This links up to United Nations’ Target 12.6, which aims to “encourage companies [...] to adopt sustainable practices”, and Target 12.7, which aims to “promote public procurement practices that are sustainable, in accordance with national policies and priorities”.

 GLOBAL GOAL 13: CLIMATE ACTION

 Isavia has set itself the objective of reducing use of fossil fuels.
 This links up to Global Goal Target 13.2, which aims to “integrate climate change measures into national policies, strategies and planning”.
 Isavia also participates in the Airport Carbon Accreditation (ACA) system, run by Airports Council International.
 The ACA is a form of carbon accreditation for airports and is therefore customised to airport operations.
-Keflavík Airport has taken part in the project for two years.
+Keflavík Airport has taken part in the project since 2016.
 The objective has been set to reduce carbon emissions by 2030, and work on a detailed plan to achieve this objective is ongoing.